Startr/WEB-Sage.Education-docs/docs/getting-started/env-configuration.md

 ## Misc Environment Variables

-These variables are not specific to Open WebUI but can still be valuable in certain contexts.
+These variables are not specific to Sage WebUI but can still be valuable in certain contexts.

 ### Cloud Storage